ashokgelal/AsyncWebClient/README.md

 AsyncWebClient
 ==============

 Async HTTP WebClient for .NET 4.0 and above.
+Use this for asynchronously downloading and uploading files with progress and completion notifications.